 Oh, and on the same note, you should also remember that those “80% off” deals could well be based on a price that has been inflated; legally retailers only need to price a product at ‘full’ value for 30 days before the discount is introduced – not such a great deal, after all.

-Fashions come and go, and unless they come around again in twenty years’ time (presuming your mass-produced clothes make it that far) trends tend to last only a short while.
+Fashions come and go, and unless they come around again in twenty years (presuming your mass-produced clothes make it that far) trends tend to last only a short while.
 For clothing that’s kind to the planet, and that lasts gracefully through trends that come and go, opt for eco-friendly brands of timeless style.

 5. For the tech you buy, check the warranty

-A long warranty is not merely useful if your tech suffers a meltdown or malfunction, it’s also a signifier of the quality of item you’re purchasing.
+A long warranty is not merely useful if your tech suffers a meltdown or malfunction, it’s also a signifier of the quality of the item you’re purchasing.
 You should additionally consider researching the manufacturer and their environmental policies – purchasing from a company that considers the environment, and that takes proactive steps towards damage limitation, is far preferred to an irresponsible corporate body that cares only for profit.

 6. Gift it onwards

 For the items that are important, and that you choose to upgrade, you should ensure that they are replacing items that go on to good homes.
-Driving down the amount you send to landfill is core to being part of a consumer world while being environmentally-minded.
+Driving down the amount you send to a landfill is core to being part of a consumer world while being environmentally-minded.